 This recipe is for goulash made with ground Italian sausage and gluten-free Banza chickpea pasta.
 I know goulash is typically made with ground beef...
 I am fully aware.
 There are no rules when it comes to cooking.
 You can just make things up as you go along and do your own twist on a traditional recipe.
 That is exactly what I did here.

 What a time to be alive right?
 It’s 2018 and there are so many smart products on the market today.
-These devices are just mindblowing to me.
+These smart home kitchen devices are just mindblowing to me.
 Their capabilites are astounding.
 This shopping guide has everything that your kitchen needs for next level, smart cooking.
-These products are intelligent and will help you cook with…
+These products are intelligent and will help you cook with ease and peace of mind.

 Heads up, everyone!
 It is officially autumn so do you know what that means??
 It is soup season!
 It is also a great time for my slow-cooker to get a workout.
 I love to prep my soup in the late morning and let it simmer on low until dinner time.
 This recipe is for a paleo vegetable beef soup.
 Your slow-cooker will be full to the brim with meat and veggies.